Work Addiction Counseling

 For some work addicts, inactivity or activity other than work gives rise to guilt, anxiety, or emptiness.
 Some individuals view work as the only area in which they can establish and maintain their identities, feel effective, and enjoy feelings of importance, validation, and affirmation.
 Others may use work to counteract underlying feelings of inadequacy and ineffectiveness.
 In either case, the workaholic cannot rest.

-Why We Become Addicted to Work
+Why We Become Addicted

 Experts say the incessant work-related activity masks anxiety, low self-esteem, and intimacy problems.
 As with addictions to alcohol, drugs or gambling, workaholics’ denial and destructive behavior will persist despite feedback from loved ones or danger signs such as deteriorating relationships.
 Poor health is another warning sign.
 Because there’s less of a social stigma attached to workaholism than to other addictions, health symptoms can easily go undiagnosed or unrecognized, say researchers.

 Workaholics feel the urge of being busy all the time, to the point that they often perform tasks that aren’t required or necessary for project completion.
 As a result, they tend to be inefficient workers, since they focus on being busy, instead of focusing on being productive.

 In addition, workaholics tend to be less effective than other workers because it’s difficult for them to be team players, they have trouble delegating or entrusting co-workers, or they take on so much that they aren’t as organized as others.
 Furthermore, workaholics often suffer sleep deprivation which results in impaired brain and cognitive function.